Musical Muses- Doug and the Slugs

 www.dougandtheslugs.ca

 Being an early 80’s kid, I was privy to being brainwashed with Doug and the Slugs music – knowing the words but not understanding the context behind the hilarity of ‘Making It Work” (bedroom fables) or funny “Too Bad” (cheater shaming).
-At a young age all I knew was that their music was so much fun to sing and dance to, and my parents didn’t hold back when hauling us 3 kids to concerts we were allowed to attend – (thank you 1980’s loose bar law days!).
+At a young age all I knew was that their music was so much fun to sing and dance to!
+My parents didn’t hesitate when hauling us 3 kids to shows (thank you 1980’s loose bar law days!).

 It wasn’t till years later I realized Doug Bennett (RIP) and I had similar sense of humour & energy to entertain others despite looking like a… well, anyways…